 Child Care Practitioner: Job Description, Duties and Requirements

-Child care practitioners provide supervision and care of young children.
-They are expected to engage children in play activities, plan simple lessons and organize outings.
-Qualified individuals may work in state facilities, private day care centers or their own residences.
+Child care practitioners provide safe, temporary supervision and care of young children.
+They engage children in age-appropriate play activities, plan simple lessons, organize outings and teach basic social skills such as discipline and personal hygiene.
+In more formal settings, they may create a structured environment that includes solitary play, exercises focused on artistic expression, and quiet time.
+Qualified practitioners may work in state facilities, private day care centers or their own homes.

-In 2013, the U.S. Bureau of Labor Statistics (BLS) indicated that most child care workers throughout the country made an income of $16,430 to $29,770 per year.
-The top-paying states for these workers that year were the District of Columbia, Massachusetts, New York, California and Vermont.
-The BLS projects that opportunities for child care workers will increase 14% from 2012 to 2022.
+In May 2014, the U.S. Bureau of Labor Statistics (BLS) indicated that child care workers throughout the country made an average salary of $21,710 per year.
+Top-paying states for these workers in 2014 were, in order of average annual wage, the District of Columbia, Massachusetts, New York, Alaska and California.
+The BLS projected that opportunities for child care workers would increase 14% from 2012 through 2022, roughly as fast as the average across all occupations.

 Daily responsibilities of the child care practitioner vary according to the type of facility the worker chooses.
-Practitioners who work in the client's home, often called nannies, take care of all the personal care of the child or children.
+Practitioners who work in a client's home -- often called nannies -- take care of all personal care needs for the child or children.
 They are expected to feed, clothe and bathe the children.
 They will organize play dates, conduct outings and accompany children to lessons.

 Caregivers who operate a service in their own homes are expected to maintain a safe, clean and stimulating environment.
 Additionally, they serve nutritious snacks and assist in teaching personal hygiene.
-Since they may take children of different ages, they must be prepared to use strategies to create harmony within the group.
-Effective home day care providers must cater to the needs of all children in their care, offering age-appropriate materials and activities for each of them.
+Since they may accommodate children of different ages, these caregivers must be prepared to use strategies that create harmony within the group.
+Effective home day care providers must cater to the needs of all children in their care, offering age-appropriate materials and activities tailored to each child.

 Practitioners in child care centers supervise groups of children, usually within a limited age range.
 These caregivers create lesson plans and organize activities throughout the day.
-They will supervise indoor and outdoor play, engage with children one-on-one and teach a variety of basic skills.
-They also organize outings such as field trips to local establishments or cultural centers.
+They often supervise indoor and outdoor play, engage with children one-on-one, and teach a variety of basic skills.
+Frequently, they also organize outings and/or field trips to local establishments or cultural centers.

 Educational requirements range from a high school diploma to an advanced degree.
-Some day care centers will hire applicants with only experience, but most prefer that the applicant has a degree in early childhood education, child development or psychology.
+Some day care centers will hire applicants who only possess on-the-job experience, but most prefer that the applicant have a degree in early childhood education, child development or psychology.
 Nearly all child care positions require CPR training.
-Most day care centers require background checks with fingerprinting.
+Most day care centers also require background checks with fingerprinting.

 Related to Child Care Practitioner: Job Description, Duties and Requirements